-55,245 Shares ODETICS, INC. Class A Common Stock
+ODETICS, INC. Class A Common Stock

-Certain of the stockholders of Odetics, Inc. listed in this prospectus may offer and sell 55,245 shares of our Class A Common Stock from time to time under this prospectus, including 55,245 associated Preferred Stock Purchase Rights.
-The selling stockholders will receive all of the net proceeds from the sale of the shares.
-The selling stockholders acquired their shares on October 16, 1998 in connection with the merger of our wholly owned subsidiary, MMA Acquisition Corp with and into Meyer, Mohaddes & Associates, Inc.
+The stockholders of Odetics, Inc. listed in this prospectus as Selling Stockholders (collectively the "Selling Stockholders") may offer and sell 1,191,323 shares of our Class A Common Stock from time to time under this prospectus, including 1,191,323 associated Preferred Stock Purchase Rights.
+The Selling Stockholders will receive all of the net proceeds from the sale of the shares.
+The Selling Stockholders acquired their shares on December 18, 1998 in connection with a private placement of Class A Common Stock.

-Each share of Class A Common Stock and associated Preferred Stock Purchase Right are collectively called "Class A Common Stock" in this prospectus.
+Each share of Class A Common Stock and associated Preferred Stock Purchase Rights are collectively called "Class A Common Stock" in this prospectus.
 We have two classes of Common Stock outstanding, the Class A Common Stock and the Class B Common Stock.
 The rights, preferences and privileges of each class of Common Stock are identical in all respects except for voting rights.
 The holders of the Class A Common Stock are presently entitled to elect three directors to our Board of Directors and have one-tenth of one vote per share held with respect to all other matters to be addressed by a stockholder vote.
 The holders of the Class B Common Stock are presently entitled to elect six directors and have one vote per share on all other matters addressed by a stockholder vote.

-The selling stockholders may offer and sell the shares from time to time in transactions through public or private transactions, on or off the Nasdaq National Market, at prevailing market prices or at privately negotiated prices.
+The Selling Stockholders may offer and sell the shares from time to time in transactions through public or private transactions, on or off the Nasdaq National Market, at prevailing market prices or at privately negotiated prices.

 Our Class A Common Stock is quoted on the Nasdaq National Market under the symbol "ODETA."
-On October 30, 1998, the last reported sale price of the Class A Common Stock was 5.625 per share.
+On December 21, 1998, the last reported sale price of the Class A Common Stock was $$7\ 15/16$$ per share.